 Exchange rates between the U.S. dollar and the Canadian dollar and between the U.S. dollar and the Australian dollar influence our U.S. reported financial results.
 Our business has historically derived a vast majority of its revenues and operating income in Canada and Australia.
 These revenues and profits are translated into U.S. dollars for U.S. GAAP financial reporting purposes.
-For the year ended December 31, 2012, average U.S. dollar and Canadian and Australian dollar exchange rates were comparable with a less than 1% change over average exchange rates in 2011.
-However during 2013, particularly at year end, we saw a strengthening U.S. dollar compared to both the Canadian and Australian dollars.
-During 2013, the Canadian and Australian dollars weakened 7% and 15%, respectively, relative to the U.S. dollar.
+For the year ended December 31, 2012, average U.S. dollar and Canadian and Australian dollar exchange rates were comparable with a less than 1% change over average exchange rates in 2011 but we saw a strengthening U.S. dollar through September 30, 2013.
 A strong U.S. dollar is generally viewed positively for our Australian customers as they typically receive U.S. dollar denominated payment for their commodities with expenses denominated in Australian dollars.